 Cold Air Intakes vs. Short Ram Intakes

+First, let’s make sure you know what you’re looking at.
 Pop the hood and you’ll see a large plastic tube running from the air filter to the engine.
-This is your engine’s air intake, in its factory-form, which works to supply horsepower-generating oxygen to the engine.
-Factory intakes also have built-in baffles to reduce noise created by this air flow.
-And while your original intake does an okay job of feeding your ride fresh air to run correctly and keeps sound levels low, it can’t supply enough air to allow your engine to reach its full power potential.
+This is your engine’s air intake in factory-form, which works to supply horsepower-generating oxygen to the engine.
+Factory intakes also have built-in baffles to reduce noise created by this airflow.
+And while your original intake does an okay job, it can’t supply enough air to allow your engine to reach its full power potential.

 That’s where a performance intake enters the picture.
-These intakes use your choice of large-diameter aluminum or nylon tubing that, unlike the factory intake, lacks noise-cancelling baffles.
+These intakes use your choice of large-diameter aluminum or nylon tubing that, unlike the original intake, lacks noise-cancelling baffles.
 Instead, they feature free-flowing performance filters so fresh air can pass through unimpeded.
-This allows your engine to draw in the oxygen it needs more easily, which increases horsepower and MPGs.
-You’ll often see both cold air intakes and short ram intakes offered for a given car that perform the same function, but there are advantages to installing one type of intake over the other.
+This allows your engine to draw in O2 more efficiently, which increases horsepower and MPG.
+You’ll often see both cold air intakes and short ram intakes offered for a given vehicle — they perform the same function, but there are advantages to installing one type of intake over the other.

 Cold Air Intake

-- Cold air intakes draw in air that’s cooler and more dense, so your ride will make the most power with this type of system
+- Cold air intakes draw in air that’s cooler and denser, so your ride will make the most power with this type of system.

-- Many cold air intakes are 50-state (CARB) emissions certified.
-This means they are legal for use in all 50 states.
-When shopping, look for a footnote that indicates whether or not the intake is legal in your state
+- Many cold air intakes are 50-state (CARB) emissions-certified.
+This means they’re legal for use in all 50 states.
+When shopping, look for a footnote that indicates whether or not the intake is legal in your state.

 Shop for Cold Air Intakes